sidmalani/flutter-fastlane-fastpublish/README.md

 TBC...

-Please reportn any issues so we can keep this up to date.
+Please report any issues so we can keep this up to date.